ackdash/Atomic-Fox/README.md

 Jump - B button (xbox controller),  East (Gamepad), Space

-Fill the rocket ship's fuel tank with fuel from the the Caesium Flower.
+Fill the rocket ship's fuel tank with fuel from the Caesium Flower.
 Then board the rocket to take off.
-If the timer runs out the fuels goes stale and you loose!
+If the timer runs out the fuel goes stale and you lose!

 1 or 2 players.
 First person to join plays as Tick the Fox, the second joins as the Blue Cardigan.